Jack Wolfe (actor): Theatre

 In 2017, Wolfe played the lead role as Louis Braille in The Braille Legacy at the Charing Cross Theatre in Westminster, London.
 In the same year, Wolfe played Danny in Pinocchio at the National Theatre in London.

 In 2019, Wolfe played Tobias Ragg in Sweeney Todd at Lyric Theatre in Belfast, Northern Ireland.
 In the same year, Wolfe played the Boy in The Musician at The Belfast Ensemble.
 From 2019 to 2020, Wolfe was cast as the lead role of Kai in The Snow Queen at Rose Theatre Kingston in Kingston upon Thames.

-In 2021, Wolfe played the lead role as Peter Duchene in The Magician's Elephant, based on the 2009 children's novel of the same name by Kate DiCamillo.
+In 2021, Wolfe played the lead role of Peter Duchene in The Magician's Elephant, based on the 2009 children's novel of the same name by Kate DiCamillo.

 In 2023, Wolfe played the role of Gabe Goodman in Next To Normal at the Donmar Warehouse.
+His performance earned him several awards and nominations, including a nomination for Best Actor in a Supporting Role in a Musical at the 2024 Laurence Olivier Awards.

 In 2024, he joined the original West End cast of Spring Awakening, playing Moritz for a concert celebrating the fifteenth anniversary of the play's West End run.
-He reprised his role as Gabe Goodman in Next to Normal's west-end transfer to Wyndham's Theatre.
+He reprised his role as Gabe Goodman in Next to Normals West End transfer to Wyndham's Theatre.
 The production was filmed for Great Performances and aired in 2025.

 In 2025, he originated the role of the Balladeer in the world premiere production of The Unlikely Pilgrimage of Harold Fry at Chichester Festival Theatre.
 He made his Broadway debut in September 2025 as Orpheus in Hadestown.